 What You Need to Know: Visitors

-To help prevent the spread of COVID-19 this fall, campus visitors will be extremely limited.
+To help prevent the spread of COVID-19, campus visitors will be extremely limited.

 - All non-essential visits to campus are strongly discouraged.

 - The University strongly discourages students and employees from hosting visitors from other locations on campus or at home.